GitEnricoNeko/srahunter/README.md

  srahunter-metadata --test
 ```

-##### Main functionality:
+##### Main functionalities:
-- Really fast retrival exploiting the entrez-direct functionality
+- Fast data retrieval with Entrez-direct
-- Collection of all the metadata in a CSV table easy handable by the user to perform further analysis
+- Metadata collection in a clean CSV format
-- Producing an HTML interactive table with link to SRA, chart summarising the data, and the possibility of filtering the data
+- HTML interactive table with links to SRA, a chart summarising the data, and the possibility to apply filters

 ##### Options:
 <dl class="docutils">